bctnry/cursed-blog-app/README.md

 Then:

-1. Compile the gawk_bcrypt extension (and you absolutely need this helper command).
+1. Compile the gawk_bcrypt extension (and you absolutely need this).
 You can get it at https://github.com/bctnry/gawk-bcrypt .
 2. Put the compiled extension (`bcrypt.so`) at the root directory & rename it to `gawk_bcrypt.so` (so that you won't be having chances of mistaking it for something important)
 3. Make sure that the following folders exist:
    + `./db/article`